bug00n/HighLoad-Systems/echo-server/README.md

-# Echo Server with Stress Test
+# Echo Server with Logging

 ## Overview
 This project implements a simple TCP echo server written in **C++20** using the **Winsock2 API** on Windows.